sime7200/ML-DL-project/README.md

 # 🤖 Machine Learning & Deep Learning Projects

-This repository contains a collection of five projects that I implemented as part of my learning journey in Machine Learning and Deep Learning.
+This repository contains a collection of six projects that I implemented as part of my learning journey in Machine Learning and Deep Learning.
 Each project demonstrates a core concept or algorithm, implemented from scratch and compared with results from `scikit-learn` and `Weka`.

 ## 🔍 Machine Learning Projects